Recap / Game Of Thrones S 2 E 4 Garden Of Bones

 "In my family we say: A naked man has few secrets.
 A flayed man?
 None."

 - "Look to your sins, Lord Renly.
 The night is dark and full of terrors."
 Melisandre certainly wasn't joking about the last part.
+The payoff happens in the following episode.

 - Funny Background Event: